by Gary Powell

 A simple report can hardly explain the whole of the workshop at “The Buffalo Summer Institute in Media Writing and Production” in Buffalo, New York this last week.
 I really like to interpret my experiences beyond just what happened, otherwise we’ll all just be punching time clocks and this was definitely not punching time clocks.

-at the Buffalo Summer Institute
+The Singers of the Buffalo Summer Institute

 by Gary Powell